no more pick me girl

 So, I didn’t go the self-publishing route at first because I didn’t want to hate my illustrations again.
 And, honestly, I wanted the ego-boost of having a story published traditionally.
 I thought I would be more proud of myself somehow.
 Like having them choose to represent me meant I was a legitimate writer.

 In true me fashion, however, about 3 months ago, I said piss on that.
 I was tired of sending out emails begging an agent to pick me.
 I was tired of wasting my time trying to convince them that my story was worth it.
-And, I finally stumbled upon a solution to my shitty drawing skills that were preventing me from illustrating my stories myself.
+Plus, I finally stumbled upon a solution to my shitty drawing skills that were preventing me from illustrating my stories myself.
 The answer was Artificial Intelligence.

 If you don’t know what AI is, it’s basically the fact that we gave computers brains.
 Brains that can be asked questions, give results, and learn from their mistakes.
 Think the movie I, Robot but without the doom….yet.
 Bwhahahahahahha.
 Seriously though.
 That could happen.
 But for now, we get to use AI to make our lives much easier.